zlogic/mendix-docs/content/en/docs/control-center/people/roles-permissions.md

 ### Project Roles Overview

 On the **Roles & Permissions** page, you have an overview of all centralized project roles.
-Per role you see a brief summary of the permissions that the role has as well as in how many projects and by how many team members they are used.
+You will see a brief summary for each role of the permissions that the role has as well as in how many projects and by how many team members they are used.

 Clicking the number of projects that use the role opens up a pop-up window with a list of projects where the role is used.